alecerio/NeuralCasting/README.md

 ## Authors and Contacts

-*NeuralCasting* is a project started by [Alessandro Cerioli](https://dk.linkedin.com/in/alessandro-cerioli-26237231) during his PhD at DTU ([Technical University of Denmark](https://www.dtu.dk/english/)) and funded by the European project [Convolve](https://convolve.eu/).
+*NeuralCasting* is a project started by [Alessandro Cerioli](https://dk.linkedin.com/in/alessandro-cerioli-26237231) during his PhD at DTU ([Technical University of Denmark](https://www.dtu.dk/english/)) and GN, and funded by the European project [Convolve](https://convolve.eu/).
 For more information regarding the project or to actively contribute to the development of the repository, use the following contacts:

 - **DTU email**: alceri@dtu.dk